 The city itself is simply gorgeous.
-When I first arrived here I was surprised and impressed with the richness of its history and architecture as well as the vibrance of the city and the openness and kindness of the people who live here.
+When I first arrived here, I was surprised and impressed with the richness of its history and architecture as well as the vibrancy of the city and the openness and kindness of the people who live here.

-However, I must say that for me, the most interesting event in Seville happens approximately three weeks later, and is called “La Feria”.
+However, I must say that for me, the most interesting event in Seville happens approximately three weeks later: “La Feria”.

 This event is actually just a fair.
 But what kind of a fair!
 I have never seen anything like it before.
-It lasts for one week and most of the locals take the entire week off so that they can participate and spend time together with their family and friends.
-You can probably imagine that this means that the whole of Seville is there!
+It lasts for one week, and most of the locals take the entire week off so that they can participate and spend time with their family and friends.
+You can probably surmise that this means the whole of Seville is there!
 Everybody is on their feet, talking, dancing, drinking and eating.
 This goes on for seven days straight and lasts all day and night.
-It’s almost like in my own country which means I managed to adapt perfectly.

 For me, it all looked like one wonderful journey through time and space.
-At the entrance of the fair I was impressed right away with the gate that gets especially designed and constructed every year.
-Once you pass the entrance, you find yourself in the middle of colourful stands, all of different sizes and hues, where the music never stops playing, and everybody is dancing “las sevillanas”, the typical dance that originated from Flamenco and is very characteristic for Seville and this fair.
+At the entrance, I was impressed right away with the gate that gets specially designed and constructed each year.
+Once you pass the entrance, you find yourself in the middle of colourful stands of all different sizes and colours, where the music never stops playing, and everybody is dancing “las sevillanas”, the typical dance that originated from Flamenco and is very characteristic for Seville and this fair.

-The streets between the stands are full with carriages, horses and people that are dressed in their traditional clothes – men are mainly dressed in suits and women wear colourful dresses and flowers in their hair.
-I didn’t know where to look first!
+The streets between the stands are full with carriages, horses, and people dressed in their traditional clothes – men are mainly dressed in suits and women wear colourful dresses and flowers in their hair.

-This trip was just one wonderful, unforgettable experience and I hope I will get the chance to repeat it again someday!
+This trip was just one wonderful, unforgettable experience and I hope I will get the chance to do it again someday!

 Author - Ivana Stojadinovic